qingkwl/yolov5/README.md

 | YOLOv5m | 640                   | 0.452                             | 0.638                          | 0.451                              | 0.636                           | 133           |
 | YOLOv5l | 640                   |                                   |                                |                                    |                                 | 163           |
 | YOLOv5x | 640                   |                                   |                                |                                    |                                 | 221           |

+Note：
+1. The result of 'Epoch Time' is evaluated on Ascend 910A with batch_size 32 per device.